MystenLabs/encrypted-nft-poc/README.md

 sui client switch --address 0xYOUR_ADDRESS
 ```

-Request some test coins from the devnet faucet, replace the recipeint with the active address from above:
+Request some test coins from the devnet faucet, replace the recipient with the active address from above:

 ```bash
 curl --location --request POST 'https://faucet.devnet.sui.io/gas' \